Nigeria Oil & Gas Strategic Conference

 “Once again, proven to be the most widely regarded and attended industry event in Nigeria, where all objectives on attendance and participation are evidently met.”

-The Nigeria Oil & Gas Conference & Exhibition (NOG) has recently been acquired by dmg events from the CWC Group:
+The Nigeria Oil & Gas Conference & Exhibition (NOG) is organised by

 For sponsorship and exhibition opportunities, please contact: